 Ticks in Maine

 Ticks in Maine are one of our most discreet outdoor pests, silently waiting on tall grass or other vegetation for something with a heartbeat to brush past.
-They are incredibly small but thankfully big enough to be seen with just the naked eye.
+They are incredibly small but thankfully big enough to be seen with the naked eye.
 You might be asking yourself, if they are so small, how are Maine ticks such a menace?
 Unlike their spider friends that hunt bugs, ticks don’t hunt.
 Instead, they find a yummy large mammal whose blood they can feed on, and that includes you AND your pets.
-Although there are many pests that are known to spread diseases, ticks in Maine are known best for their ability to transmit Lyme disease, which can be very serious if left untreated.
-They cling to clothing fibers, skin, or hair until they can find an opportunity to feed, and this is the very reason that anyone can accidentally track Maine ticks back to their property.
-Keep reading below to find out that different types of ticks and what color are ticks.
+This is why proper tick control is so important for protecting families, pets, and outdoor spaces from potential health risks.

 Different Types Of Ticks